wzhao0842/Stress-Test-Tool/README.md

 (file names with the suffix)

-By running the aobve command, there will be 5 files created: mycode.cpp: your solution testcode.cpp: compared solution generator.cpp: data generator comparator.cpp: compares the 2 files data.txt: file that contains input
+By running the aobve command, 5 files will be created: mycode.cpp: your solution testcode.cpp: compared solution generator.cpp: data generator comparator.cpp: compares the 2 files data.txt: file that contains input

-2. you then can change the generator file of however you want
+2. change the generator file of however you want

 3. compile the comparator file "g++ comparator.cpp -o comparator"